simplesamlphp/simplesamlphp/docs/simplesamlphp-googleapps.md

 ### Configuring SAML 2.0 SP Remote metadata

-In the `saml20-sp-remote.php` file we will configure an entry for G Suite (Google Apps) for Education.
-There is already an entry for G Suite in the template, but we will change the domain name:
+In the `saml20-sp-remote.php` file we will configure an entry for Google Workspace for Education.
+There is already an entry for Google Workspace in the template, but we will change the domain name:

       /*
-       * This example shows an example config that works with G Suite (Google Apps) for education.
+       * This example shows an example config that works with Google Workspace (G Suite / Google Apps) for education.
        * What is important is that you have an attribute in your IdP that maps to the local part of the email address
-       * at G Suite.
+       * at Google Workspace.
 E.g. if your google account is foo.com, and you have a user with email john@foo.com, then you
        * must set the simplesaml.nameidattribute to be the name of an attribute that for this user has the value of 'john'.
        */
       $metadata['https://www.google.com/a/g.feide.no'] => [